-The yearly intake of the programme has been fluctuating around 10-12 students per year.
-The international intake has grown to about 20%.
-The intake of female students is on average 30%.
-The study yield after three years is also fluctuating, on average it is 68%, which is below the Faculty's target of 80%.
-The average study duration is about 2.9 years.
+The yearly intake of the programme has grown from 10 in 2012 to 40 in 2018.
+The international intake has grown to one-third.
+The intake of female students is below expectations and is not higher than 15%.
+The study yield after three years is only 47%, while the average study duration went up to about 3.2 years.
+The panel discussed the low yield and long average duration with the staff and the programme management during the site visit.
+The academic advisor analyses the course and programme results on a yearly basis, to monitor the programme's feasibility, to identify problems and to take action where possible.
 One of the identified reasons for delay is the tendency of students to take more than the nominal time to finish their graduation research projects.
-However, this conclusion has not yet resulted in measures to improve the situation.
-Graduation rules allow students to take longer for the master's project in order to improve its quality and grading.
+Graduation rules allow students to take longer for the master's project in order to improve the quality and the grading.
 The duration of the project has no influence on the grading nor on the possibility to receive a 'cum laude' designation.
-The panel also noted that the programme has a high percentage of 'cum laude' awards, which seems to contradict the intention of this designation as being 'exceptionally good'.
+The panel also noticed that the programme has a rather high percentage of 'cum laude' designations, which seems to contradict the meaning of the designation as being 'exceptionally good'.
 It advises the programme to take measures to limit the duration of the graduation project and reconsider the cum laude regulations.

-Students find the programme to be feasible and see no major obstacles to finishing in time, but they appreciate the possibility to extend the duration of the graduation project to get a higher grade.
+Students find the programme feasible and see no major obstacles to finishing in time, but they appreciate the possibility to extend the duration of the graduation project to get a higher grade.
 In their view a major reason for delay is that most students are working alongside their study.
 Many students have already been recruited by companies before they graduate.